-Our acceptance of the shares of Saeta Yield tendered in the Tender Offer is conditioned upon us obtaining compulsory authorization required from the European Commission and Cobra and GIP irrevocably accepting the Tender Offer in respect of their shares of Saeta Yield representing no less than 48.222% of Saeta Yield's voting share capital.
+Our acceptance of the shares of Saeta Yield tendered in the Tender Offer is conditioned upon the Company obtaining compulsory authorization required from the European Commission, which has been obtained, and Cobra and GIP irrevocably accepting the Tender Offer in respect of their shares of Saeta Yield representing no less than 48.222% of Saeta Yield's voting share capital.

 The aggregate value of the shares of Saeta Yield held by the Selling Stockholders is approximately \$600 million based on the offer price of 12.20 Euros per share.
-Assuming all of the common shares of Saeta Yield are tendered, the maximum amount payable in the Tender Offer would be approximately \$1.2 billion and we would expect to fund the purchase price of the tendered shares using a combination of the equity issuance of our Class A common stock pursuant to this prospectus, a concurrent private placement of shares of our Class A common stock to Brookfield and existing corporate liquidity, including borrowings under the Sponsor Line Agreement and the Revolver.
+Assuming all of the common shares of Saeta Yield are tendered, the maximum amount payable in the Tender Offer would be approximately \$1.2 billion and we would expect to fund the purchase price of the tendered shares using a combination of the equity issuance of our Class A common stock pursuant to this prospectus and existing corporate liquidity, including borrowings under the Sponsor Line Agreement and the Revolver.
 We expect to repay these borrowings with a combination of sources, including new non-recourse financings of our currently unencumbered wind and solar assets and certain cash released from Saeta Yield's assets.

-In connection with the launch of the Tender Offer, we were required to post a bank guarantee (the "Bank Guarantee") with the Spanish National Securities Market Commission (Comisión Nacional del Mercado de Valores) (the "CNMV") for the maximum amount payable in the Tender Offer of approximately \$1.2 billion.
+In connection with the launch of the Tender Offer, we were required to post a bank guarantee (the "Bank Guarantee") with the CNMV for the maximum amount payable in the Tender Offer of approximately \$1.2 billion.
 On March 6, 2018, TERP Spanish HoldCo entered into two letter of credit facilities (the "LC Agreements") pursuant to which two banks posted the Bank Guarantee with the CNMV for the maximum amount payable in the Tender Offer.
 On March 6, 2018, TerraForm Power entered into two letter agreements (the "Letter Agreements" and together with the LC Agreements, the "Letter of Credit Facilities") with those banks.
 The LC Agreements govern TERP Spanish HoldCo's obligations to reimburse those banks upon any drawing under the Bank Guarantee.
 The Letter Agreements govern TerraForm Power's obligation to utilize drawings on its Revolver and Sponsor Line Agreement or proceeds from an equity offering of its Class A common stock to contribute funds to TERP Spanish HoldCo to enable TERP Spanish HoldCo to satisfy its reimbursement obligations under the LC Agreements.
 The Letter of Credit Facilities also contain customary fees, representations and warranties, covenants and events of default.
 Under the terms of the Letter of Credit Facilities, we are required to maintain minimum liquidity requirements of \$500.0 million under the Sponsor Line Agreement and \$400.0 million under the Revolver.
 In addition, if any amount is drawn under the Bank Guarantee, or if an event of default occurs under the Letter of Credit Facilities, we may be required to cash collateralize the entire amount of the Bank Guarantee that has not been drawn.

-Concurrent Sale of Shares of Class A common stock to Brookfield
+Concurrent Sale of Shares of Class A Common Stock to Brookfield